carpentries/trainers/README.md

 ## 2022 Meeting Schedule

 Trainer Community meetings are open only to members of the Trainer community and invited guests.
 Meeting times are listed on the [Community Calendar](https://carpentries.org/community/#community-events).
 Meeting topics may be proposed by any member of the community.
+Meeting topics may be proposed via this repository (ideally) or by [email](mailto: instructor.training@carpentries.org).
-To propose a meeting topic, please visit the [Discussions tab in this repository](discussions) and create a Discussion topic.
-In the text of your topic, please include a request to discuss at a Trainer meeting.
+To submit a proposal here, please visit the [Discussions tab](discussions) and create a Discussion topic (or add a comment to an existing topic if appropriate).
+In the text of your topic/comment, please include a request to discuss at a Trainer meeting.
 You may wish to specify whether you think a short discussion (during a standard meeting after pre/post workshop conversations) or a dedicated meeting would be more appropriate.

 Primary meetings are always held; "As Needed" meetings are held only if there is a scheduled topic for that day.
-If you would like to propose cancellation of a scheduled meeting due to holidays or other widespread conflicts, please submit an [Issue](issues) with this request for consideration by Trainers Leadership.
+If you would like to propose cancellation of a scheduled meeting due to holidays or other widespread conflicts, please submit an [Issue](issues) with this request for consideration by Trainers Leadership or send an [email](mailto: instructor.training@carpentries.org) to The Carpentries Core Team.

 Jan 20 (Primary, delayed from Jan 6)
 Feb 3 - Elections (meet candidates, discuss issues, etc)